Charles Roscoe Savage: Art Bazar

 Savage's studio was booming by the mid-1870s.
 Many tourists arrived at his Pioneer Art Gallery to buy photographs of the West.
 Recognizing the need to develop art appreciation to bolster his clientele in Mormon culture, Savage built the Art Bazar.
 By the late 1870s demand for photographs was high, and Savage was travelling more frequently in search of photographic opportunities.
 He photographed the West by travelling on the Denver and Rio Grande Western, Union Pacific, Central Pacific, Utah Central, and other western railroads.
 Each one gave him a free pass to ride.

 Savage took a second wife in 1876, Mary Emma Fowler, a twenty-four-year-old who died five years later in 1881 of "pelvic cellulitis".
 Polygamous marriages were often common for members of the LDS Church.
 Three years after Mary's death, Savage married his third wife, Ellen Fenn.
 The passing of the Edmunds Act slowed the local economy in Salt Lake City; however, tourism kept Savage's Art Bazar financially secure.
 Many polygamists were arrested and prosecuted during this time.
 Savage was never arrested, but was assigned by religious officials to visit the Utah Territorial Prison and Utah Penitentiary to preach.
 As the Edmunds Act proved ineffective, Congress passed the Edmunds-Tucker Act, seizing LDS church property and assets.
 Savage traveled East to lobby against the Edmunds-Tucker Act.
-Ultimately, his efforts failed, and in an effort to become a state, LDS President Woodruff announced the 1890 Manifesto renouncing polygamy.
+Ultimately, his efforts failed, and in an effort to help Utah become a state, LDS President Woodruff announced the 1890 Manifesto renouncing polygamy.